 Well, top of the mornin’ to ya folks, hope your weekend was fabulous !
-Mine was exceptionally great, especially since I had the opportunity to go to the Antique Faire here in town, the one I
+Mine was exceptionally great, especially since I had the opportunity to go to the Antique Faire here in town, the one I mentioned here that was written up in Country Living a few short months ago.

 The weather was perfect and so was the company – check out these lovely ladies who drove from all over the Bay Area to pay a visit to our Antique Faire !